Daily Bugle: House of M

 In this alternate reality, the Daily Bugle exists mostly as a propaganda machine for the ruling mutant hierarchy.
-Stories can be and are repressed if they aren't favorable enough to mutants.
+Stories can be and are repressed if they are not favorable enough to mutants.
 In this reality, a blue-skinned woman named Cerena Taylor is the editor-in-chief.
 Other staff members include Bugman (the Daily Bugles paparazzi driver), Jacob Guntherson (the Daily Bugle's photographer), and Triporter (the Daily Bugle's three-eyed reporter).